sunscorched/sunscorched.github.io/_posts/2023-07-27-lattice_modularforms.md

   - modularforms
   - lattices
 ---
-I am not a number theorist but this topic has fascinated me and I've wanted to write about it for a while.
-The classification of definite forms is very difficult but also appears in the study of 4-manifolds since Freedman proved that closed, oriented, simply-connected, topological 4-manifolds are classified by their intersection form.
+I am not a number theorist but this topic has fascinated me and I've decided to write about it as a first blog post.
+The classification of definite forms is difficult but also appears in the study of 4-manifolds since Freedman proved that closed, oriented, simply-connected, topological 4-manifolds are classified by their intersection form.
 This post isn't about that so much.
 Without loss of generality, let's assume that $Q$ is positive definite.
 If $Q$ is **even**, then its rank and signature are both divisible by 8.

 Under the identification of $Q$ with the Euclidean inner product, the domain of $Q$ is identified with some lattice $\Gamma \subset \mathbb{R}^n$.
 We can write a basis for the lattice and the absolute value of the determinant of the basis is called the **covolume.** In our case, the covolume is 1.